Soontao/cf-node-debug-example/README.md

 ![Node CI](https://github.com/Soontao/cf-node-debug-example/workflows/Node%20CI/badge.svg)

-typescript express project with sourcemap
+typescript express project with sourcemap.

+this project is integrated with typescript so maybe it will be little complex than other pure native nodejs application.

 ## Setup

 * `cf` cli must has logged in before.
-* git clone this project
+* `git clone` this project

 ## Steps

 1. (optional) write your own business logic
 1. `npm build` to build native nodejs code
 1. `cf push` to deploy application
-1. after deploy successful, run `cf ssh cf-node-debug-example  -N -L 39999:127.0.0.1:39999`, or vscode task `connect-ssh-tunnel`, this command will block your shell.
+1. after the application deployed successful, just run the `cf ssh cf-node-debug-example  -N -L 39999:127.0.0.1:39999` command, or vscode task `connect-ssh-tunnel`, this command will block your shell without any output (if successful).
 1. use vscode predefined `remote-debug` profile start your debug, OR use the `chrome://inspect` tool to debug.

 ## Key Points